Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Related Work

 In summary, our proposed method (FTN) offers a parameter-efficient approach to achieve performance comparable to or better than existing adaptation methods by utilizing a fraction of additional parameters.
-We demonstrated that, unlike other methods, easy domains do not require the transformation of the backbone by the same complex module, and we can choose the flexibility of the task/domain-specific parameter for a given task/domain.
+Our primary design consideration was to achieve efficient adaptation, enabling incremental learning with additive factors.
+To achieve parameter efficiency, we introduce a small number of trainable parameters through low-rank factorization applicable to both convolutional and transformer-based networks.
+We utilize frozen and trainable task-specific parameters to support incremental learning without forgetting prior knowledge.